rich-context-competition/rich-context-book-2019/08-Rich_Context_Competition-GESIS/08-Rich_Context_Competition-GESIS.md

 2. Extracting terms variants such as abbreviations, synonyms, related terms from SSOAR (semi-automatic)

-3. Computation of Term and Document Frequency Scores for SSOAR (automatic)
+3. Computation of term and document frequency scores for SSOAR (automatic)

 #### Extracting term variants such as abbreviations, synonyms, and related terms

 26.082 candidate terms have been recognized and classified by our pipeline and manually inspected to a) find synonyms and related words that could be linked to SAGE, and b) build a post-filter for incorrectly classified terms.
 Moreover, abbreviations have been extracted using the algorithm of Schwartz and Hearst (Schwartz and Hearst, 2003).
 This way, a Named Entity gazetteer could be built and is used at run-time.
 It comprises 1,111 terms from SAGE and 447 terms from the Statistics glossary as well as 54 previously unseen terms detected by the model-based classifier.

-#### Computation of Term and Document Frequency Scores
+#### Computation of term and document frequency scores

 Term frequency statistics have been calculated off-line for the entire SSOAR corpus.
 The term frequency at corpus level will be used at run time to determine the term relevance at the document level by calculating the TF-IDF scores.
 The most relevant terms from SAGE are listed in Table \[tab:SAGET\].